By Michael Hartwell

 Last year's event led to the establishment of 41 Youth Venture teams in the area, including one from Leominster High School called Let's Empower Advocate and Do.
 Members have used the Sandy Hook school shooting tragedy to springboard into gun-control advocacy and to draw attention to mental-health issues.

-The keynote speaker was Marlo Alvarado Custodio, a film maker and former community organizer from California who created a documentary that was shown by the U.S. Department of Education, the White House initiative on Asian Americans and Pacific Islanders and the CARE humanitarian organization.
+The keynote speaker was Marlo Alvarado Custodio, a film maker and former community organizer from California who created a documentary that was shown by the U.S.

 "I don't think you all realize the infinite impact you have within yourself," said Custodio from the stage to the assembled students.
 "I don't think you realize how much difference one person can make."